 Top Universities for Aerospace Engineering in Canada

-Aerospace is considered to be one of the highest performing industries in Canada with over 700 aerospace companies and 85,000 skilled professionals.
+Aerospace is increasingly seen as one of the highest performing industries in Canada with over 700 aerospace companies and 85,000 skilled professionals working out of the country.
 With this number, taking up aerospace engineering courses in Canada is a good professional choice for career-oriented individuals who are determining the best field to focus on.

-Graduates who have taken up aerospace engineering courses in Canada often work for private companies in aerospace parts technologies and various agencies in the government such as the Canadian Space Agency, where they are tasked to design and improve current spacecraft technology.
+Graduates of aerospace engineering courses in Canada often end up working for private companies in aerospace parts technologies and various agencies in the government such as the Canadian Space Agency, where they are tasked to design and improve current spacecraft technology.
 Some aerospace engineers, however, can be hired by non-traditional industries like the motor vehicle industries where they design aerodynamic cars.
 If you are interested in taking up a Bachelor's degree or proceeding with a Master's degree in the same field, read on for our best aerospace engineering university in Canada.

 Carleton University is a research and teaching institution founded in 1942 by the community to meet the needs of the veterans who were returning home from World War II.
 Currently, the university has over 31,000 students and is one of the leading institutions in quality education especially in the fields of humanities, engineering, computer sciences, and international business.

 Carleton's Master of Applied Science (MASc) and Master of Engineering (MEng) degrees for aerospace engineering are offered through the Ottawa-Carleton Institute for Mechanical and Aerospace Engineering.
 One of the advantages in enrolling in a Master's degree in aerospace engineering at Carleton is the research collaborations and funding arrangements with several institutes and major industry partners such as the Atomic Energy of Canada Ltd, Pratt & Whitney Canada Inc., and Magellan Aerospace.